opendatalab/PDF-Extract-Kit/docs/en/algorithm/layout_detection.rst

       layout_detection:
         model: layout_detection_yolo
         model_config:
-          img_size: 1280
+          img_size: 1024
           conf_thres: 0.25
           iou_thres: 0.45
-          batch_size: 2
-          model_path: path/to/yolov10_model
+          model_path: path/to/doclayout_yolo_model
           visualize: True
-          rect: True
-          device: "0"

 - inputs/outputs: Define the input file path and the directory for visualization output.
 - tasks: Define the task type, currently only a layout detection task is included.
 - model: Specify the specific model type, e.g., layout_detection_yolo.
 - model_config: Define the model configuration.
-- img_size: Define the image long edge size; the short edge will be scaled proportionally based on the long edge, with the default long edge being 1280.
+- img_size: Define the image long edge size; the short edge will be scaled proportionally based on the long edge, with the default long edge being 1024.
 - conf_thres: Define the confidence threshold, detecting only targets above this threshold.
 - iou_thres: Define the IoU threshold, removing targets with an overlap greater than this threshold.
-- batch_size: Define the batch size, the number of images inferred simultaneously during inference.
-Generally, the larger the batch size, the faster the inference speed; a better GPU allows for a larger batch size.
 - model_path: Path to the model weights.
+Use DocLayout-YOLO or YOLO-v10 depends on input model weight.
 - visualize: Whether to visualize the model results; visualized results will be saved in the outputs directory.
-- rect: Whether to enable rectangular inference, default is True.
-If set to True, images in the same batch will be scaled while maintaining aspect ratio and padded to the same size; if False, all images in the same batch will be resized to (img_size, img_size) for inference.

 **2. layoutlmv3**